Grant Maloy Smith: Music career

-His next album, "Dust Bowl - American Stories," was released on Suburban Cowboy Records in 2017 and features bassist William Wittman of Cyndi Lauper, and drummer Skoota Warner, as well as keyboardist Tommy Mandel, formerly of Bryan Adams and Dire Straits, who performed on the basic tracks of the album.
-Production then moved to Nashville, where additional tracks were recorded by IBGMA award-winning dobro player Rob Ickes, fiddle player Steve Stokes of Alabama, cellist Tim Lorsch of Keith Urban, Percy Sledge, accordion player Jeff Taylor of The Time Jumpers, percussionist and drummer Matt Burgess of Willie Nelson, Lynyrd Skynyrd, Jewel, pedal steel player Mike Johnson, of Alison Krauss and Dolly Parton, violinist Lorenza Ponce of Bon Jovi, Adele, Sam Smith, and violinist Rocio Marron of The Voice, under the supervision of co-producer Jeff Silverman.

-Because "Dust Bowl - American Stories" is a theme album related to the Dust Bowl of the 1930s, Smith was invited to perform the album at the Kern County Museum, which he did on January 14, 2018.
-He also performed the entire album for the Bakersfield High School on January 17, 2018, and at the Centennial Rodeo Opry in Oklahoma City in August 2017.
+His next album, "Dust Bowl - American Stories," was released on Suburban Cowboy Records in 2017.
+Production then moved to Nashville, where additional tracks were recorded by dobro player Rob Ickes, fiddle player Steve Stokes of Alabama, cellist Tim Lorsch of Keith Urban, Percy Sledge, accordion player Jeff Taylor of The Time Jumpers, percussionist and drummer Matt Burgess of Willie Nelson, Lynyrd Skynyrd, Jewel, pedal steel player Mike Johnson, of Alison Krauss and Dolly Parton, violinist Lorenza Ponce of Bon Jovi, Adele, Sam Smith, and violinist Rocio Marron of The Voice, under the supervision of co-producer Jeff Silverman.
+Because "Dust Bowl - American Stories" is a theme album related to the Dust Bowl of the 1930s, Smith was invited to perform the album at the Kern County Museum on January 14, 2018.
+He also performed the album for the Bakersfield High School on January 17, 2018, and at the Centennial Rodeo Opry in Oklahoma City in August 2017.

 Smith toured the United States, Europe and Mexico.
 Although primarily a headliner, he sometimes opened for other artists during 2015-2016, including Rita Coolidge, Jon Pousette-Dart, and John Ford Coley.
 He has performed at The Bitter End in New York, The Clive Davis Theatre at The Grammy Museum, the Troubadour in Hollywood, The National Sylvan Theatre in DC, and The Bluebird Cafe in Nashville.
 In April 2018, Smith performed on Song Of The Mountains, which is recorded before a live audience and also syndicated on PBS television throughout North America.
 In August, he performed on Woodsongs Old Time Radio Hour, which is carried by more than 500 radio stations and also broadcast on PBS television.

-In 2018, Smith's original song "Man Of Steel" was named the official theme song of the National Veterans Foundation.
+In 2017, Smith won two Grammy participation certificates for his work as co-producer on the album "Presidential Suite: Eight Variations on Freedom," by jazz artist Ted Nash.
+In 2018, his original song "Man Of Steel" was named the official theme song of the National Veterans Foundation.

 In the same year, Smith appeared as one of the performers at The Indie Collaborative's debut public performance at Carnegie Hall.
 The Indie Collaborative, a community of independent musicians and industry professionals, was co-founded by Smith and Eileen Bluestone Sherman.

+In 2019, Smith's single, I Reckon, recorded by Jeff Clayborn, debuted at #80 on MusicRow's Country Breakout chart.
 In 2022, Smith performed a cover of Michael Stephenson’s "My Prison" to raise funds.
 All funds were donated to the National Veteran's Foundation.
 Later in 2022, Smith again performed at Carnegie Hall for the "Celebrating Earth Day in Song" presented by The Indie Collaborative.
 The event featured award-winning Emmy, Grammy, and Billboard top 10 musical artists.

+Filmography

+Smith has scored indie films Code Of Ethics starring Melissa Leo and Pray for Power, starring Lisa Boyle.
+In 2019, Smith appeared in the feature film Oildale, playing the character Brady Cooper, a musician.
+In the film he performed one of his original songs "I Come From America", which was sung by Smith's character in the film.